 Nothing compares to homemade biscuits and gravy.
 Here in the South, we’ll eat biscuits and gravy any time of the day!!!

 Potatoes and eggs just go together.
-It doesn’t matter whether you serve roasted potatoes, home fries, or hashbrowns, potatoes are a perfect dish to serve with a good quiche.
+Whether you serve roasted potatoes, home fries, or hashbrowns, potatoes are a perfect accompaniment to a good quiche.

 Cream of Wheat